babanpic/RestoreWatchLater/README.md

+UNDER CONSTRUCTION I AM ADDING THE FILES, THE LINKS MAY NOT WORK RIGHT NOW
 # Restore YouTube "Watch Later" Button

 YouTube removed the Watch Later button from the video player on [date].
 This script puts it back.